About Smart Cards : Applications : NFC

 - The Changing U.S. Payments Landscape: Impact on Payment Transactions at Physical Stores

-- Chip-Enabled Mobile Marketing white paper and slide show
+- Chip-Enabled Mobile Marketing white paper

 - EMV and NFC: Complementary Technologies that Deliver Secure Payments and Value-Added Functionality